ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     Wiggle all those settings around to see what happens.
 Trying yourself can be the best way to understand what is happening.

-3. I'll first show you the settings I chose, and then explain a bit about them.
-I chose these properties:
+3. Here are the settings being used for the **Advanced Bloom Post Process** effect.

     ![Post Process Effects](../img/VFXtutorial/ppe_advBloom2_properties.png "Getting weird changing values."){: .center loading="lazy" }

-    Which makes my map look like this:
+    With those settings, the map will look like this:

     ![Post Process Effects](../img/VFXtutorial/ppe_advBloom2.png "Getting weird changing values."){: .center loading="lazy" }